hoangngoclam/wp-docker-repository/README.md

 docker-compose up
 ```

-This creates two new folders next to your `docker-compose.yml` file.
+This creates new folders next to your `docker-compose.yml` file.

-* `wp-data` – used to store and restore database dumps
 * `wp-app` – the location of your WordPress application

 The containers are now built and running.
-You should be able to access the WordPress installation with the configured IP in the browser address.
-By default it is `http://127.0.0.1`.
+You should be able to access the WordPress installation with url `http://localhost`.

 For convenience you may add a new entry into your hosts file.